-All, Web & Desktop Application
+All, Case Study, Web & Desktop Application

 Client uses DCCU technology to manage operation of pots.
 The DCCU technology has a web-based interface, which is the main interface for monitoring and controlling pot operations.
 The historical data recordings as well as the operational reports are in iRPMS, an Oracle developed system.